This page provides an introduction to some Aboriginal and Torres Strait Islander protocols and customs.

 Sorry Business extends beyond the immediate family, bringing the wider community together.
 It is a sacred cultural practice with complex customs, protocols and obligations.
 It can take an extended period of time; a week, a month or more.

-For most Aboriginal people, it is extremely important to participate in Sorry Business.
+For most First Nations people, it is extremely important to participate in Sorry Business.
 ‘Obligation’ is a key principle that underpins this continuing cultural practice.

 People can show respect during these times by being mindful of the Aboriginal and Torres Strait Islander community’s privacy.
 Do not seek more information than you need to know and avoid asking unnecessary questions.
 It can be seen as ‘prying’ and offensive to ask questions that by their nature indicate a lack of relationship with the deceased person.